MontiCore/cd4analysis/README.md

 ```

 The contents of the input CD artifact can also be piped to the tool.
-For trying this out, execute the following command:
+For this, execute the following command:

 ```shell
 cat src/MyExample.cd | java -jar MCCD.jar --stdin